-The Difference: Boro (Tamago Boro, Soba Boro) vs Cookies
+Boro Snacks (Tamago Boro, Soba Boro) vs Cookies

-In fact, the Japanese egg cookies have a perfect degree of sweetness and the right size and shape for kids.
+Besides, the Japanese egg cookies have the perfect degree of sweetness and the right size and shape for kids.

-In Japan, not only do children enjoy Tamago Boro, but the small ball-shaped egg cookie is also loved by many adults simply because it is really yummy.
+In Japan, not only do children enjoy Tamago Boro, but the small ball-shaped cookie is also loved by adults simply because it is yummy.

-According to Wikipedia Japan, Boro has its roots in the Portuguese “Bolo” referring to confections in general.
+According to Japanese Wikipedia, Boro is derived from the Portuguese word “Bolo” for confections in general.

-Hence, Bolo isn’t the name of a certain confection, whereas Japanese Boro is a Nanbangashi made by baking a mixture of wheat flour, sugar, egg, milk, and so on, and “Nanban-Gashi (南蛮菓子)” are the Japanese sweet treats derived from Portuguese or Spanish recipes.
+Bolo isn’t the name of a certain confection, whereas Japanese Boro is a Nanbangashi typically made by baking a mixture of Katakuriko flour, sugar, egg yolk, and milk.

 Soba Boro (そばぼうろ)

 Soba Boro, together with Tamago Boro, is a popular Japanese Boro snack.
 As many people know, Soba is buckwheat, and its taste characterizes Soba Boro.

 The ingredients in this Soba Boro are wheat flour, sugar, hen’s egg, buckwheat flour, and baking powder.

 Japanese Boro snacks come in various shapes, and this Soba Boro is like a blossom.
 As with Tamago Boro, these treats are light, brittle, and melt in the mouth.